 We will avoid any distraction that could negatively impact a student's path to college.
-The use of mobile phones and other personal electronics is strictly forbidden during school hours.
+In middle school, the use of mobile phones and other personal electronics is strictly forbidden during school hours.
 Students with mobile phones must keep them turned off (not on silent or vibrate) during the school day.
 They must be left in a student's backpack and not on their person.
+Students in violation of this policy will receive an Automatic Detention and may their item confiscated until the end of the school day.
+In high school, students may use phones during specifically allowed times (break, breakfast, lunch, etc.).
+At other times, they must remain silent and out of sight.

-Students may not use a mobile phone or personal electronic device to take pictures or record audio/video during the school day.
+- Students may not use a mobile phone or personal electronic device to take pictures or record audio/videoduring the school day.
 Students may only use mobile phones or personal electronic devices on Kauffman School sponsored field trips with teacher or staff approval.

-- Failure to adhere to this policy could result in disciplinary action and confiscation of the device.
-A parent/guardian may be required to pick up the mobile phone or personal electronic device and meet with a member of the Kauffman School leadership team. - Students who bring their mobile phone or personal electronic device to school are subject to search if reasonable suspicion arises that the mobile phone or personal electronics device contains evidence of a violation of Kauffman School policy or the law, and such mobile phone or personal electronics device may be confiscated by Kauffman School staff. - Items confiscated can be picked up in the front office by a parent/guardian. - Repeated offenses within the same school year will result in further disciplinary action at the discretion of school leadership. - The Kauffman School is not responsible for the loss or theft of mobile phones or other personal electronic devices at any time.
+Failure to adhere to this policy could result in disciplinary action and confiscation of the device.
+A parent/guardian may be required to pick up the mobile phone or personal electronic device and meet with a member of the Kauffman School leadership team. - Mobile phone or personal electronic devices brought to school by students are subject to searchif reasonable suspicion arises that the mobile phone or personal electronics device contains evidence of a threat to the safety of people and/or property at the School and/or a violation of Kauffman School policy or the law.
+Under such circumstances, such mobile phone or personal electronics device may be confiscated by Kauffman School staff, and students will be required to provide access to their personal electronic device's data.
+Refusal to do so may result in other discipline for the failure to cooperate. - Items confiscated can be picked up in the front office by a parent/guardian. - Repeated offenses within the same school year will result in further disciplinary action at the discretion of school leadership.